Iowa Recognizes National Apprenticeship Week, Emphasizes Workforce Solutions After Record Year of Growth with Apprenticeships - NewsBreak

 Iowa Recognizes National Apprenticeship Week, Emphasizes Workforce Solutions After Record Year of Growth with Apprenticeships

-Printer Friendly Version (PDF) Iowa Recognizes National Apprenticeship Week, Emphasizes Workforce Solutions After Record Year of Growth with Apprenticeships.
-DES MOINES, IOWA – Iowa kicks off National Apprenticeship Week this week to recognize the critical pathways created by apprenticeship programs and their value in today’s workforce.
-Registered Apprenticeship programs are increasing...www.iowaworkforcedevelopment.gov
+DES MOINES, IOWA (November 16, 2021) — Iowa kicks off National Apprenticeship Week this week to recognize the critical pathways created by apprenticeship programs and their value in today’s workforce.
+Registered Apprenticeship programs are increasing across the state because they provide a proven solution for Iowa employers, students, and job...www.rcreader.com

 Comments / 0